 Code:

-Let's take an example to illustrate how to make a dictionary using default Constructor in C++:
+Let's consider an instance to demonstrate the process of constructing a dictionary using the default constructor in C++:

 #include <iostream>